Nonproportionality of NaI(Tl) Scintillation Detector for Dark Matter Search Experiments: Gamma Spectroscopy

 The model was fitted to data by minimizing the following chi-squared:

-In this equation, $D_il$ and $B_l$ are the measured number of events in $i$-th source and background data, respectively, at the $l$-th charge bin, centered at $q_l$.
+In this equation, $D_{il}$ and $B_{l}$ are the measured number of events in $i$-th source and background data, respectively, at the $l$-th charge bin, centered at $q_{l}$.
 Exposure times for the $i$-th source and background data are represented by $t_{i}$ and $t_{b}$, respectively.
 The extracted peak positions are displayed in Fig.~\ref{fig:Spectroscopy} as vertical lines with their uncertainties.

-The same fitting procedure was conducted as in Sec.~\ref{chap:InternalPeaks}, with distributions obtained by GEANT4 Monte Carlo simulation~\cite{agostinelli_geant4simulation_2003}.
+The same fitting procedure was conducted with simulated distributions, as done in Sec.~\ref{chap:InternalPeaks}.
 All dimensions of the detector geometry were implemented based on measurements, except for the thickness of the PTFE wrapped inside the aluminum case.
 To account for the uncertainty, two different conditions were simulated with this thicknesses set to 2\,mm and 3\,mm.
 The simulation results were fitted separately, and the difference in peak positions was assigned to the systematic error of the true energy.
 One can see those errors and the extracted peak positions in Table~\ref{tab:SpectroscopyPeakPoints}.